ruricolist/overlord/README.md

 # Overlord vs. Redo

+A phrase like “inspired by Redo and Racket” needs unpacking.
+Overlord has a stratified design.
+The bottom layer is a build system, inspired by Redo.
+What makes Overlord different is that its dependency graph allows both files and Lisp bindings as targets.
+The top layer is a module system, inspired by Racket, for embedding languages into Lisp.
+You can use the module system without knowing about the build system; you can use the build system without knowing about the module system.

 The most obvious, but least important, difference between Overlord and Redo is that Redo uses shell scripts, while Overlord’s “scripts” are written in Lisp.
 (It is unimportant because, after all, you can run